monalisasha/monalisasha/README.md

 Hi there.
 I'm Monalisa Sha, a current Computer Science Graduate Student at California State University Fresno.

 I have Worked as a Software Engineer for 4.5+ years before coming for my Master's.
-I am from India, currently living in Fresno, California.
+I am from :ind:India, currently living in :us:Fresno, California.
 I am currently Seeking Full time opportunities for 2021 , where i can best hone and utilize my skill sets and interests.

 Things I code with